 We claim that effective monitoring in many real-world domains requires that at least some of the monitoring processes exhibit situational awareness in a broader sense, in which changes in monitor behavior are triggered by sporadic receipt of updates about a range of relevant conditions occurring in the environment of the monitor.
 Such updates may take the form of changes to background information rather than receipt of explicitly directed signals.
-In the information security arena, such updates might be as simple as a change of "infocon" levels akin to "defcon" levels, or as complex as propositional or probabilistic updates to a situational knowledge base maintained by the monitoring process.
-We can of course view the sequence of such updates as just another input to the monitor, but the sporadic and nonuniform nature and discontinuous effects of such updates, in which they change the way future inputs are processed, make it more natural to view the updates as changing the situational model employed by the monitor in processing the ordinary input signals.
+In the information security arena, such updates might be as simple as a change of "infocon" levels akin to "defcon" levels, or as complex as propositional or probabilistic updates to a situational knowledge base maintained by the monitor, but the sporadic and nonuniform nature and discontinuous effects of such updates, in which they change the way future inputs are processed, make it more natural to view the updates as changing the situational model employed by the monitor in processing the ordinary input signals.